I hinted at this creation over on my Instagram and on Facebook a good few weeks ago now, but I’ve only just got round to posting it...crazy!

 Combine all ingredients in a small bowl and stir together well.

 Remove from the pan and slice the almost frozen block into cubes.
-Continue to freeze in their cubes form until ready to consume.
+Continue to freeze in their cube form until ready to consume.
 Allow a few minutes to defrost prior to eating.